JTBrinkmann/ezpz-plug-exporter/README.md

 export your plug.dj data
 no bullshit, just a 1-Click-Download

+(exports to JSON files, not Youtube or whatever)

 ## Usage
 There are two ways to do this, the easy way (using a bookmarklet), and the idiot-proof ("alternative") way.